• Skip to primary navigation

 Ingredients and Substitutions

-This 5-ingredient cookie recipe is vegan and can easily be adapted to suit other allergies.
+This 5-ingredient cookie recipe is vegan and can easily be adapted to accommodate other dietary needs.
 Here’s what you’ll need to make 8 sandwich cookies (16 individual cookies):

-- 25g cocoa powder – For that deep chocolate kick.
-Use unsweetened Dutch-processed for best results.
+• 25g cocoa powder – For that deep chocolate kick.
+Use unsweetened Dutch-processed for the best results.

-- 1 tsp vanilla bean paste – This elevates the flavor beautifully.
+• 1 tsp vanilla bean paste – This elevates the flavour beautifully.
 Sub with vanilla extract, mint extract, or even orange zest for a citrus twist.

 Substitution Tips:

-- Out of plant-based butter?
-Coconut oil can work in a pinch, though it’ll add a subtle coconut flavor.
+• Out of plant-based butter?
+Coconut oil can work in a pinch, though it’ll add a subtle coconut flavour.

 For the Buttercream: